ChrisGrant/beautify-site/beta.md

 The first step is to obtain a copy of the beautify iOS code.
 There are two separate frameworks that you need in order to run a live design sessions.
 These are:

-+ **beautify-ios** - this framework enhances the capabilities of the UIKit controls, adding shadows, gradients, borders and much more.
++ **Beautify** - this framework enhances the capabilities of the UIKit controls, adding shadows, gradients, borders and much more.
 It is open source and hosted on [GitHub](https://github.com/beautify/beautify-ios).
-+ **beautify-ios-streaming** - this framework connects your app to a live design session.
++ **BeautifyStreaming** - this framework connects your app to a live design session.

 Both frameworks are available to download below: